Waps61/Yazz_Winddisplay_ESP32/README.md

   Do NOT use this compass in situations involving safety to life such as navigation at sea.

+  TO DO:    - Connect HMI to 5V from the Buck converter i.s.o.
+3.3V pin on ESP32
-  TO DO:    Implement 2-way communication so that incomming NMEA data can be relayed
-            to other devices.
+            -Implement 2-way communication so that incomming NMEA data can be relayed to other devices.
 An NMEA0183 network is typically a daisy chained network

   LIMITATIONS:
-            No relay of NMEA0183 data possible currently.
+            As per the Arduino Nano V1.13;No relay of NMEA0183 data possible currently.
             So display needs to be implemented as the last node in the daisy chain.

   Credit: